mmckeon16/mailchimp-takehome/README.md

 ### TODO

-- Unit tests with React Testing Library
+- ~~Unit tests with React Testing Library~~
 - WDIO Tests for each view: at least axe scan
+- Fix aria labels on tabs
 - improve styling on the Tab focus state: need to have border be across whole component
 - separate the tab panel content into a separate component
 - change non-focused color of tabs to be accurate for the prompt